Ardel Wray: Career in television

 Wray had been working as a story analyst at Warner Bros. for two years when, in the summer of 1960, she was loaned out to Roy Huggins' production team to do some work on scripts for his television series Cheyenne and Maverick—a small writing contract which, although uncredited, marked the end of her tenure on the 'graylist'.
 (Note: Wray shared the information that "they are going to let your mother write some dialogue..." in a 'news-from-home' letter she wrote to her fifteen-year-old daughter, who was away at camp in the summer of 1960.
 Wray made light of it, wryly referring to western-style dialogue as "deathless prose."
 The significance of the news was lost on her daughter who, at the time, knew little about the House Un-American Activities Committee and nothing about the impact it had on her mother's career and their lives.)
 When Huggins left Warner Bros. at the end of that year, producer-director Boris Ingster hired her to be the story editor on his new series The Roaring 20s.
 (Note: Roy Huggins had his own encounter with McCarthyism in 1952 and had helped others get off the 'graylist'.
 Boris Ingster's career had not been affected, but both men took a calculated risk in orchestrating Wray's return to screenwriting, and because of them and others like them, the era of the Hollywood blacklist and graylist slowly came to an end.
 A few months after Huggins asked Wray to work on some scripts for him, Dalton Trumbo received screen credit under his own name for the first time in fourteen years for his screenplays for Exodus and Spartacus.)

 Wray would go on to write two (credited) episodes of The Roaring 20s, and she continued to work with Ingster for the next six years as a writer and story editor on 77 Sunset Strip, The Travels of Jaimie McPheeters, and as assistant to the producer on the movie Guns of Diablo at MGM.

 Retirement and death

 While working at MGM, Wray was diagnosed with cataracts.
-When her contract on Guns of Diablo ended, she returned to Warner Bros., which was closer to home and did not require driving at night, and she continued working as a story analyst there, and at The Walt Disney Studios until her failing vision forced her to stop.
-To go through the then long and complicated cataract surgery and recovery process, she retired in 1972 and lived in Santa Fe, New Mexico for the next several years – an area she remembered fondly from her trip there in 1943 to find and photograph the places that would become the sets and backdrops in The Leopard Man.
+When her contract on Guns of Diablo ended, she returned to Warner Bros., which was closer to home and did not require driving at night, and she continued working as a story analyst there and at The Walt Disney Studios until her failing vision forced her to stop.
+She retired in 1972 and lived in Santa Fe, New Mexico for the next several years, an area she remembered fondly from her trip there in 1943 to find and photograph the places that would become the sets and backdrops in The Leopard Man.

 Wray returned to Los Angeles in 1980, was diagnosed with breast cancer in 1983 and died on October 14, 1983, aged 75.
 Her mother had died only four years earlier at age 96.
 As she directed, her ashes were scattered at sea.